kapsorg/kapsorg.github.io/about.md

 Dennis’ previous jobs included developing volumetric displays, working in the aerospace industry, and a career in special effects.
 Looking for a connection to the Korean Community, Dennis became a member of the Korean American Professional Society (KAPS) and discovered a great group of professionals as well as a great group of friends.
 He soon joined as KAPS Community Service Officer and then transitioned into the role of KAPS Vice President and then President.
 This year Dennis has joined the Board of Directors of the Korean American Community Foundation of San Francisco (KACF-SF) and will continue to serve KAPS as a Board Advisor and Treasurer in hopes to continue to contribute to the Korean Community by sharing his experiences learned here and abroad.

-### Other Korean community organizations in the San Francisco Bay Area and beyond:
+### Other Korean community organizations in the San Francisco Bay Area
+{: .border-bottom .blue}

 [KACF-SF is the Korean American Community Foundation of San Francisco](https://www.kacfsf.org) \
 Korean American Community Foundation of San Francisco (KACF-SF) was founded in 2014 by thirteen women who recognized the critical needs in the greater Bay Area and realized the potential of philanthropic giving among Korean Americans.
 KACF-SF invests in solutions that build bridges to success by providing grants and building capacity to our nonprofit partners.